Alex-Unnippillil/CyberSecuirtyDictionary/SECURITY.md

-# Security Policy
+# Security policy

-We take the security of this project seriously.
+We value this project's security.

-## Reporting a Vulnerability
+## Reporting a vulnerability

 If you believe you've found a security vulnerability in this project, please email us at [security@example.com](mailto:security@example.com) with details.